 Somaiah was surprised why everyone is calling his son in law innocent.

 Somehow he could find their address and reached the home.
 Though he wanted to ask his daughter and son in law about this matter, he restrained and kept silent.
+Best children parks for kids in India

 In the evening, Somaiah was sitting in the verandah and reading the newspaper.
 Then Kamaiah came to him and said, “Mavaiahgaru (dear uncle), I found these 100 rupees note.
 I think it is yours please take it.”

 Then Somaiah felt immensely happy.
 He wondered why everyone is mistakenly calling so responsible for a person as innocent.
-Then he said, “Thank you very much alludugaru (dearest son in law), but where did you find this?
+Then he said, “Thank you very much alludugaru (dearest son-in-law), but where did you find this?
 How do you know it might be mine?”

 For this, Kamaiah replied, “Mavaiahgaru, I found it in the pocket of your shirt hanging to the wall hook.”